With A New Book, Louie Perez Of Los Lobos Is Master Storyteller

 Then, nothing.
 For five years.
 Until they came roaring out of the LA punk scene with electric instruments turned up to 11 rocking corridos, a Richie Valens song and the first three originals by David Hidalgo and Louie Perez, a song writing team that would redefine Chicano musical expression and win legions of fans around the world.

-Good Morning, Aztlan: The Words Picture and Songs of Louie Perez has just been published and it is a breathtaking examination of Perez's masterful storytelling in the name of sharing the lesson that we have more in common than we are different.
+Good Morning, Aztlan: The Words Picture and Songs of Louie Perez (published by Tia Chucha Press)has just been published and it is a breathtaking examination of Perez's masterful storytelling in the name of sharing the lesson that we have more in common than we are different.

 This week, Louie Perez sits down for a wide-ranging interview about the book, his own story, his creative bond with David Hidalgo that stretches back to the 11th grade and his commitment to telling the stories of the world as he has seen it from countless tour buses.